-Khao San Road, June 2015.
+June 2015.
 Looking back on my brief wander, I suppose I’m glad I took the time to check it out.
 It was busy enough but not overloaded and I was able to explore at leisure.
-Taking a streetside table at a dubious looking bar called Day of the Dead, I ordered a horribly overpriced beer and shuddered at the bone-rattling volume of the appalling dance music.
-Across the road a bony dreadlocked girl stumbled out of a guesthouse and vomited on the pavement.
+Taking a streetside table at a dubious looking bar called Day of the Dead, I ordered a horribly overpriced beer and shuddered at the bone-rattling volume of the appalling dance music they insisted on blaring out.
+Across the road a bony, dreadlocked girl stumbled out of a guesthouse and vomited on the pavement.

-Khao San Road, June 2015.
+June 2015.
 Having consumed the aforementioned beer, I browsed a few of the tacky gift shops and did my best to ignore an awful couple from Birmingham as they proceeded to row publicly about whether or not Mr. Birmingham had slept with a Thai hooker the night before.
+From what I could gather he had, something Miss Birmingham was pretty pissed off about.
 At some point I realized I needed a cash top-up, which is certainly no problem on Khao San Road!
 Outnumbered only by rotting bin bags and discarded cigarette butts, the place is positively stuffed with ATMs.

-Khao San Road, June 2015.
+June 2015.
 Despite resolving not to make eye contact with anyone, I nevertheless found myself harpooned into several pointless conversations.
-The man pictured here, who referred to himself as Dr. Danger, tried to sell me a packet of used condoms.
+The man pictured here, who referred to himself as Dr. Danger, tried to sell me a packet of opened condoms.
 There was also a young South African guy who approached me to ask for a small cash loan.
-You see, he’d had the most unfortunate day.
+You see, he’d had the most unfortunate day!
 Firstly he’d woken up in his Khao San guesthouse to discover that his wallet, passport and backpack were gone.
 Then, having gone to his embassy for help, he discovered that…